rmngrc/bitcoin-game/README.md

     the new score, update it in the database then return it to the user.
-I also introduced the concept of variance, which indicates to the frontend by how much are we incrementing or decrementing the score on each guess resolution, so that the frontend can let the user know what was the different.
+I also introduced the concept of variance, which indicates to the frontend by how much are we incrementing or decrementing the score on each guess resolution, so that the frontend can let the user know what was the difference.
 This is also useful just in case we wanted to add any new business rules in the future around scores.
   - **price**: backend for frontend in charge of fetching the btc price from a third party API (cryptocompare).